jado4810/md2pdf/README.md

 ### 6\.
 Forcing page feed

-Add a HTML comment like `<!-- PageFeed -->` at the end of the first line of the block to force page feed just before the block where that comment is added.
+Insert a HTML comment line like `<!-- PageFeed -->` to force page feed.

 Any combination of spaces between words and upper or lower cases; `Page feed`, `pagefeed` and `pageFeed` are to be recognized.
 Additionally, acronymized patterns such as `pf` or `PF` are also available.